Participant Info

 Personal Info

-Melissa Dollman is a PhD candidate at the University of North Carolina at Chapel Hill in American Studies.
-She has been a cataloguer, audiovisual archivist, intern, volunteer, adjunct faculty, exhibit developer, and researcher for cultural heritage institutions including Women In Film Foundation, UCLA Film and Television Archive, Academy Film Archive, Schlesinger Library at Harvard University, State Archives of North Carolina, and North Carolina State University.
-She has presented at numerous conferences and symposia and is on the national board of the Association of Moving Image Archivists.
+Melissa Dollman earned her PhD in 2021 from the University of North Carolina at Chapel Hill in American Studies.
+She has been a cataloguer, audiovisual archivist, intern, volunteer, adjunct faculty, exhibit developer, and researcher for cultural heritage institutions including Women In Film Foundation, UCLA Film and Television Archive, Academy Film Archive, Schlesinger Library at Harvard University, State Archives of North Carolina, North Carolina State University, and Tribesourcing Southwest Film.
+She has presented at numerous conferences and symposia and was on the national board of the Association of Moving Image Archivists 2016-2020.

 “Opening The Can: Home Movies In The Public Sphere.”
 Eds.
 Martha McNamara and Karan Sheldon.
 Amateur Movie Making: Aesthetics of the Everyday in New England, 1915-1960.
 (Indiana University Press 2017).